jina-ai/docs/chapters/helloworld/index.rst

 ====================

-With this script you will download the **Fashion-MNIST** training and test data.
-Once you have the data, Jina will :term:`index<indexing>` 60,000 images from the training set.
-And will use random images from the test set as *queries*.
-Jina will then retrieve the relevant results.
+With this script you will:

+#.
+Download the **Fashion-MNIST** training and test data
+#. :term:`Index<indexing>` 60,000 images from the training set
+#.
+Use random images from the test set as *queries*
+#.
+Retrieve the relevant results
+#.
 After around 1 minute, a web page will open and show results like this:

 .. image:: hello-world.gif